pioneers/mentor-matching/README.md

 The columns should be organized as follows:
 * 1 column for mentor name.
-* 70 columns for availability, where a 1 represents the mentor being available in that time slot and a 0 represents them being unavailable.
+* 168 columns for availability, where a 1 represents the mentor being available in that time slot and a 0 represents them being unavailable.
 * 4 columns for which team type(s) (eg new, small coach presence, etc) the mentor would like to work with, where a 1 represents the mentor wanting to work with that team type and a 0 represents them not.
 * 1 column for team(s) this mentor would like to be matched with, separated by a semicolon if there are multiple (blank if none).
 Any such names must appear exactly as they do in `teams.csv`.
 * 1 column for team(s) this mentor *must* be matched with, separated by a semicolon if there are multiple (blank if none).
 Any such names must appear exactly as they do in `teams.csv`.
 * 1 column for other mentor(s) this mentor would like to be matched with, separated by a semicolon if there are multiple (blank if none).
 Any such names must be exactly the same as the name given in the first column of the other mentor(s)' row.
 * 1 column for other mentor(s) this mentor *must* be matched with, separated by a semicolon if there are multiple (blank if none).
 Any such names must be exactly the same as the name given in the first column of the other mentor(s)' row.
 * 1 column for comfort mentoring alone (must be a number from 1 to 5, with 5 as most confident).
-* 5 columns for convenience of different transit types (each must be "Not possible", "Inconvenient", or "Convenient").
+* 1 column for convenience of different transit types (each must be "Not possible", "Inconvenient", or "Convenient").
-* 5 columns for confidence in skills (each must be "Not Confident", "Somewhat", "Neutral", "Confident", or "Very Confident").
+* 2 columns for confidence in skills (each must be "Not Confident", "Somewhat", "Neutral", "Confident", or "Very Confident").

 In cases where there are multiple columns (ie, availability, transit conveniences, etc), the columns must be in the same order as in `teams.csv`.